-Setting Description Factory Default admin This account has read/write access of all configuration admin parameters. user This account can only view configuration parameters.
+Setting Description Factory Default ladmin This account has read/write access of all configuration parameters. admin user This account can only view configuration parameters.

 Creating a New Account

 Click Create, type in the user name and password, and assign an authority to the new account.
 Click Apply to add the account to the Account List table.